spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/merchant-user-concept.md

 template: concept-topic-template
 ---

-This article provides a short overview of Merchant User concept in the Spryker Marketplace.
+This document provides a short overview of Merchant User concept in the Spryker Marketplace.

 ## Merchant User structure